Home Medicines Review

 Each approved Service Provider may conduct and claim up to a total of twenty (20) HMR services in any calendar month.
 This cap applies to both the organization that is submitting the claim, as well as the individual Accredited Pharmacist who completes the service.

-Claims must be submitted via the 6CPA Registration and Claiming Portal within 30 days from the date of service (patient interview).
+From 1 July 2017, services must be claimed via the online 6CPA Registration and Claiming Portal by the end of the next calendar month (e.g. services undertaken in March must be claimed by 30 April).
 Claims submitted outside this timeframe will not be paid and cannot be resubmitted.

 Claims that are submitted with incomplete information or incorrect Patient or Service Provider details will be required to be amended within thirty (30) days of the amendment notification.
 Claims that are not amended within thirty (30) days of the amendment notification will not be paid.